-Compare pet insurance estimates for your Exotic Shorthair from NZ's top providers.
-Exotic Shorthairs are a brachycephalic (flat-faced) breed - find the right cover for conditions like PKD, breathing difficulties, and eye problems.
+Compare pet insurance estimates for your Exotic Shorthair from Australia's leading providers.
+Exotic Shorthairs are a brachycephalic breed prone to breathing difficulties, polycystic kidney disease, and eye conditions.

 Popular Choice Featured Provider